chucknorris/roundhouse/README.markdown

 # Documentation
 [WIKI](https://github.com/chucknorris/roundhouse/wiki)

+# 1.0.0 Release Candidates are Out!
+Help us test!
+We are releasing a cross-platform, .NET core version of RoundhousE.
+We are calling this release 1.0.0 and need your help to test it.
+Switch the branch over to the 1.0.0 branch and the instructions for the new version will be waiting.

+To get this new build, please visit: <????
+Can the beta builds be downloaded from MyGet ??? >

 # UNDER CONSTRUCTION
 Pardon our mess while we modernize the dependencies and build system.
 There's clean up underway.
 To work with the latest code, pull master and run **build.ps1** in your directory (or open project in Visual Studio 2017)